-Professor Lesley McCowan is a sub-specialist in Maternal Fetal Medicine who became Head of the Department of Obstetrics and Gynaecology in 2009.
-In 2011 she received a New Year’s Honour (Officer of New Zealand Order of Merit) for services to health.
+Professor Lesley McCowan is a sub-specialist in Maternal Fetal Medicine who was Head of the Department of Obstetrics and Gynaecology from 2009 to 2020.
+In 2011 she received a New Year’s Honour (Officer of New Zealand Order of Merit) and in 2015 received a Companion of the New Zealand Order of Merit for services to health.

 Research | Current

 Main current research projects

 My research interests have spanned many topics in perinatal medicine, maternal medicine and child health over a period of 30 years.
 I have a continuing major multipronged research interest in fetal growth, stillbirth and maternal metabolic health.
 I have published more than 260 peer reviewed research papers.

 In 2004 Professor Robyn North and I initiated the SCOPE study (Screening for pregnancy Endpoints) which aimed to identify early in pregnancy, nulliparous women, who would later develop preeclampsia, preterm birth or have a growth restricted baby (www.scopestudy.net).
 The SCOPE study has established one of the best pregnancy databases in the world and a unique high quality pregnancy biobank containing maternal, paternal and baby specimens.
 These high quality resources provide ongoing opportunities for research collaborations both within New Zealand and internationally.
 A follow up study of Auckland SCOPE mothers and children, 6 years post birth, has just been completed.